wanjarus/quick-autosave/README.md

-# AUTOSAVE
+# QUICK AUTOSAVE
 Making good form that improves user experience is not supposed to be hard to do.
 Many web developers prefer to prioritize time production over quality.
-But with autosave, it's possible to create dynamic forms quickly and easy to use.
+But with quick autosave, it's possible to create dynamic forms quickly and easy to use.

 ## Install
 Just [download a ZIP](https://github.com/lognoz/autosave/archive/master.zip) file.